MINDoSOFT/MusicConfigAndScriptRepository/YamahaMX/Reaper/README.txt

 Note: Avoid selecting the first track, because the first voice is used as a buffer, in order for you to be able to preview the sound when selecting a voice.

+Note: Remember to disable the Local Control from Utility->Midi menu on the Yamaha MX.

 # Credits